Employment Law Solicitors

 Octagon

-Our experts can help your workplace by facilitating mediation services where a grievance has occurred, encouraging open dialogue and re-establishing productive relationships.
-We can also conduct impartial, comprehensive and confidential workplace investigations and offer HR and employment law advice.
+Our experts can help you by facilitating mediation services where work-place disputes have arisen, encouraging open dialogue and re-establishing productive relationships.
+We can also conduct impartial, comprehensive and confidential workplace investigations, provide coaching services as well as management training, promoting strong leadership, better decision making and improved team dynamics.

 FAQs